ArchDiver/Covid_Data-withGUIOpt/README.md

 # Covid_Data-withGUIOpt

 This is the final product of the Covid data with a GUI

-#-If you want to use the GUI run the gui.py file
+# If you want to use the GUI run the gui.py file
-#-IF you want to use CLI run the covid_main.py file
+# IF you want to use CLI run the covid_main.py file

 This Python program:
     · Read a config file to get the location of an excel file